-A photo posted Thursday to Disney Movies spells it out plainly: “Jude Law as Mar-Vell, the leader of Starforce.”
+A photo posted in December to Disney Movies spelled it out plainly: “Jude Law as Mar-Vell, the leader of Starforce.”
 See the photo for yourself above.
 But some time after the photo and caption went up, the caption was removed.
 Was it a mistake, or a too-early and quickly-retracted reveal?

-Up until now, Law’s character has only ever been described in official marketing as a a member of Starforce and a “mentor” to Brie Larson’s Carol Danvers/Captain Marvel, with no name given.
-But of course, Marvel fans know just who Carol’s comic book mentor is, and now so do the rest of you.
+As of right now, Law’s character has only ever been described in official marketing as a a member of Starforce and a “mentor” to Brie Larson’s Carol Danvers/Captain Marvel, with no name given.
+But of course, Marvel fans know just who Carol’s comic book mentor is, and that’s “Mar-Vell.”

 So who is Mar-Vell?
 Created in 1967 by Stan Lee and Gene Colan, in the comics he’s the original Captain Marvel, a celebrated Kree warrior who comes to earth in order to to observe humanity and assess if we are a threat to the Kree.
 (And yes, captain is his actual rank.)

 We’ve seen the Kree in the Marvel Cinematic Universe before — they’re the blue-skinned people from “Guardians of the Galaxy” led by Ronan the Accuser (Lee Pace).
 But as you can see, they’re not all blue.
 Mar-Vell as it happens was part of a Kree subspecies whose skin color looks close enough to what humans call Caucasian that they can blend in on Earth.

 So it is that Mar-Vell came to earth and soon after engaged in some super-heroics to help save some of the people he was observing.
 And after some bystanders misinterpreted his name, he became known as the superhero “Captain Marvel.”